TheRenegadeCoder/sample-programs-website/docs/languages/r/index.md

 ---
-title: The R Programming Language
-layout: default
-last-modified: 2020-05-02
-tags: [r]
 authors:
 - alexandra_woerner
 featured-image: programming-languages.jpg
+last-modified: 2020-05-02
+layout: default
+tags:
+- r
+title: The R Programming Language
 ---

 Welcome to the R page!
 Here, you'll find a description of the language as well as a list of sample programs in that language.